ThoenigAdrian/NeuralNetworksCudaTutorial/Part 4 - Multiple Inputs/README.md

 	float *host_biases = new float [nr_biases] {-0.31f, 0.83f, 0.23f, 0.76f, -0.22f, -0.20f, 0.19f, 0.41f, 0.20f, 0.12f, -0.67f};
 ```

-Next we need to change the size of the activations array previously the number of activations was the same as the number of neurons but now we need one set of activations for every input.
+Next we need to change the size of the activations array.
+Previously the number of activations was the same as the number of neurons but now we need one set of activations for every input.
 So we need to multiply the number of neurons with the number of inputs.

 ![image](https://github.com/ThoenigAdrian/NeuralNetworksCudaTutorial/assets/16619270/e7821191-2ff5-4661-b040-69c4268f4f25)
 ```